-The pediment of the statue will be a sixteen-ton stone taken from the walls of the dungeon at Rouen where Joan of Aro was imprisoned.
-This stone was obtained by the committee a short time ago after the old building was torn down.
+The pediment of the statue will be a sixteen-ton stone taken from the was for the dungeon at Rouen where Joan of Aro was imprisoned.
+This stone was obtained by the committee a short time ago after the old building was torn ago.